Queens Car Accident Lawyer

 Anyone who has been involved in a car wreck should seek medical attention immediately to have their injuries treated and documented.
-Medical records are important for a Queens attorney to have as they build an injury claim, as they demonstrate the extent of an injured party’s losses.
+Medical records are important for a Queens attorney to have as they build a car accident claim, as they demonstrate the extent of an injured party’s losses.

 The N.Y.
 C.P.L.R. § 214(4) has a statute of limitations that denies cases past three years from the date of the accident.
 However, an injured individual should not delay in filing a case because unforeseen complications could come up, making it more difficult to prove the elements of the case.

 If someone has suffered injuries from a car crash, they may need the help of a Queens car accident lawyer to help them recover money for the cost of medical expenses, loss of income, or pain and suffering.
 Their lawyer will have to prove that the other driver was negligent and caused the accident.